davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 15-OCT-2018
 * DataCamp_Insights_v003_c captures A/B Testing in R - Chapter 3 (Experimental Design in A/B Testing) - notes
+* DataCamp_Insights_v003_c captures A/B Testing in R - Chapter 4 (Statistical Analyses in A/B Testing) - notes